igorkll/WinBox-Maker/README.md

 * net - not working
 * net_framework - not working
 * app_runtime - not working
+* recovery_files - it only works if reassembly recovery is enabled in manual setup mode

 ## project structure
 * winbox.wnb - the main project file. contains all settings and paths